Skip to Primary Content

 What is a veterinary Criticalist?

 A Criticalist has obtained intensive additional training for specialization in Emergency and Critical Care medicine.
-The advanced training and education includes a veterinary degree (3 or 5 years of undergraduate university, followed by 4 years of veterinary school), a rotating internship (1 year), and an ECC residency (3 years), followed by a series of rigorous examinations covering all aspects of emergency and critical care medicine for completion of certification by the American College of Veterinary Emergency and Critical Care (DACVECC).
+The advanced training and education includes a veterinary degree (3 to 5 years of undergraduate university, followed by 4 years of veterinary school), a rotating internship (1 year), and an ECC residency (3 years), followed by a series of rigorous examinations covering all aspects of emergency and critical care medicine for completion of certification by the American College of Veterinary Emergency and Critical Care (DACVECC).

-• Sepsis
+• Sepsis (life-threatening infection)

 • Abdominal infection (peritonitis)

-• Chest cavity infection
+• Blood stream infection

-• Pneumonia
+• Pneumonia (aspiration pneumonia, contagious

-• Acute respiratory distress syndrome
+• Acute respiratory distress syndrome (ARDS) and acute lung injury (ALI)

-• Pulmonary thrombosis
+• Pulmonary thromboembolism

 • Pancreatitis

-• Urinary tract infection
+• Urinary tract obstruction

 • Blood disorders